opening reception: sat., may 25, 5:30-8pm

 Lighting and sound tech by Ruby Lindsey and George Simonds

 The installation/performance WHY?? asks the question: “What has the human species done to its males?”
 Throughout history, humans have consistently dealt with conflicts and confrontations by sending men into battles and wars to kill and slaughter each other off.
-It is an appalling burden that we have settled on the men, and one must ask why they have fallen into the trap of periodically slaughtering their own population.
+What an appalling burden we have settled on the men, not least the knowledge that their lives are completely expendable.
+It is reasonable to ask why men have fallen into the trap of periodically killing their own population.

 One answer is the incredible power of propaganda and language that brainwashes and indoctrinates us all into accepting the otherwise unacceptable.